Summary of Significant Accounting Policies (Policies)

 We are a specialty finance company that provides funding to nonprofit community associations primarily located in the state of Florida.
 We offer incorporated nonprofit community associations, which we refer to as “Associations,” a variety of financial products customized to each Association’s financial needs.
 Our original product offering consists of providing funding to Associations by purchasing their rights under delinquent accounts that are selected by the Associations arising from unpaid Association assessments.
 Historically, we provided funding against such delinquent accounts, which we refer to as “Accounts,” in exchange for a portion of the proceeds collected by the Associations from the account debtors on the Accounts.
 In addition to our original product offering, we have started purchasing Accounts on varying terms tailored to suit each Association’s financial needs, including under our New Neighbor Guaranty™ program.

-During 2020, we began exploring other specialty finance business opportunities that are complementary to or that can leverage our historical business.
+During 2020, we begin exploring other specialty finance business opportunities that are complementary to or that can leverage our historical business.

 Specialty Finance Company